 When I refer to “picking a theme”, what you’re really doing is basically creating a new brand, and partnering with that.
 So, instead of partnering with the brand, Byron Bay Blues and Roots Festival, you’re partnering with the brand, “blues music” or “music festivals”, and that particular festival fits into that brand.

 Your brand may need grassroots opportunities.
 Positioning your brand as having local understanding and relevance could be very important to you.
-And, frankly, sponsoring a national organisation can be daunting.
+And sometimes, national organisations just aren’t a great fit for your specific needs.
 Don’t get me wrong, they can also be great partners, but some struggle to provide valuable benefits, or administer them, on a local level.
 And a few national organisations are so big, that they have fallen into the category of extremely self-important and inflexible.

-There are lots of reasons you may favour localised sponsorships, but if your brand is national or global, how you reflect that can be a challenge.
+There are lots of reasons you may favour localised sponsorships, but if your brand is national or global, how you benefit on that broader level that can be a challenge.
 Again, an umbrella sponsorship can be a strong answer.

 Imagine you created an umbrella themed around helping teens in crisis, and put that umbrella over the top of a whole group of charities and projects assisting teens.
 If there is good, credible content that is useful to a national audience, it doesn’t matter if it came from a teen crisis hotline serving only Cleveland.
 If one of the organisations you sponsor has a ground-breaking program to deal with bullying, and they’re willing to share advice with your larger audience, it doesn’t matter if the program currently runs only in Reno.
 If your home office employees participate in a teen homelessness “sleep out” charity event run by your local homeless mission, wouldn’t it be great to feature that to your larger audience?